Vlasenko2006/CoZyRAG/README.md

 ### My Case

-Both `GPT2 Distilled` and `all-MiniLM-L6-v2` are pretrained, but both still require fine-tuning, and are alternately tuned together.
+Both `GPT2 Distilled` and `all-MiniLM-L6-v2` are pretrained, but both still require fine-tuning and are alternately tuned together.

 - **Pros:**
   The `GPT2 Distilled` and `all-MiniLM-L6-v2` pair is lightweight, easy to understand and train, requires minimal hardware, and forms a minimal working RAG (Retrieval-Augmented Generation) infrastructure.
 It can generalize context from the retriever and generate coherent answers.
-One sentence - one word answers simplifies training.
+One-sentence, one-word answers simplify training.

 - **Cons:**
-  Due to the simple dataset, the system typically generates answers of one full sentence, rarely two.
+  Due to the simplicity of the dataset, the system typically generates answers of one full sentence, rarely two.
 Achieving optimal accuracy requires careful selection of hyperparameters.
 ---
 ### Examples